 Ebooks

 Wherever possible, we also obtain all our books as ebooks, which can be accessed on or off campus.
-To find the titles we have available, search for your topic on LibrarySearch and use the filters on either side to select ebooks (click the word rather than tick the box).
+To find the titles we have available, search for your topic on LibrarySearch and use the filters to select ebooks (click the word rather than tick the box).
 Then click the Link to CCCU ebook button in the record on LibrarySearch and you will usually have the option to read online or download a copy.

 You can also find further collections of ebooks and reference information on two resources available via the Find Databases A-Z link on LibrarySearch.
 These are AccessNeurology and APA Premium Books.